jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` stylua `**

-An Opinionated Lua Code Formatter.
+An Opinionated Lua Code Formatter\.

 **` tagref `**

-Have tagref check all references and tags.
+Have tagref check all references and tags\.

 **` taplo `**